-Dr. David Bull joined the University of Arizona - Department of Surgery, Division of Cardiothoracic Surgery on March 6, 2017 in the role of Professor and Division Chief.
+Dr. David Bull joined the University of Arizona - Department of Surgery, Division of Cardiothoracic Surgery on March 6, 2017 in the roles of professor and division chief.

 In 1985, Dr. Bull received his medical degree from the University of California, San Francisco.
 He completed residencies in general surgery at the University of California, San Francisco, and the University of Arizona Health Sciences Center.
 He went on to complete fellowships in vascular surgery and cardiothoracic surgery at the University of Arizona and University of Utah, respectively.
 He joined the University of Utah School of Medicine faculty in 1994.

 In his clinical practice, Dr. Bull specializes in heart, lung, and esophageal surgery, heart and lung transplantation, and the implantation of mechanical circulatory support devices, or "artificial" hearts.
-His clinical research includes lung and esophageal cancer and gene therapy for heart disease and heart failure.
+His clinical research interests include lung and esophageal cancer and gene therapy for heart disease and heart failure.

 Development of targeted therapies for the treatment of cardiovascular disease, primarily acute myocardial ischemia, or chronic heart failure